Skip to main content

 Prerequisites

 This module is designed for NOAA hydrologists and other professionals working in the field of water resources and environmental science.
 A background in a relevant scientific discipline such as hydrology, environmental engineering, or earth system science will be helpful and will serve as the prerequisites for successful engagement with the material.
 While prior experience with Python programming is beneficial, it is not mandatory.
-All necessary data processing scripts and computational tools will be provided, enabling learners to follow the examples and complete the module’s activities without the need for advanced coding skills. --- Let me know if you’d like a version adapted for a course website or catalog!
+All necessary data processing scripts and computational tools will be provided, enabling learners to follow the examples and complete the module’s activities without the need for advanced coding skills.

 Learning Objectives